ubsuny/WorldOfTextCraft/README.md

 The game is rather simple.
 Initially there are three player classes, all with 100 hit points, and one Boss class, with 500 hit points.
 Once a character reaches 0 hit points, it dies.
-All characters have a common base C++ class "Entity", and then override the functionality in that base C++ class to be player-class-specific:
+All characters have a common base C++ class "Character", and then override the functionality in that base C++ class to be player-class-specific:

 - Rogue: can cast "attack", which reduces the hit points of a target by 20.
 - Warrior: can cast "defend", which forces the target to attack the Warrior.
 They have a defense mitigation modifier ("defense power") that reduces the hit points lost upon an attack.
 The final damage is "attack_power - defense_power".